 This involves the use of the surrounding environment to advertise your products.
 Bags, bus handles, stairs, shopping carts, and many more have all been used to advertise something at some point.
 Ambient marketing is best executed when the surface used is related to your product in any way.
 It’s important for guerrilla advertising to seem as smooth and unforced as possible.
 You probably remember the kit-kat bench picture all over social media a couple of years ago.

 Companies take advantage of the fact that words, especially controversial ones, spread like a virus between people.
-Nowadays, that statement is more true than ever thanks to the Internet and social media.
-What a company does is hype up their products before launching it on the Internet by word of mouth from payed seemingly normal users.
+Nowadays, that statement is truer than ever thanks to the Internet and social media.
+What a company does is hype up their products before launching it on the Internet by word of mouth from paid seemingly normal users.
 This method is controversial as well as it can be accused of tricking the consumers with biased, misleading opinions.
-The trick here is causing enough buzz that the machine keeps itself rolling, by rumors and gossip and sometimes media coverage.
+The trick here is causing enough buzz that the machine keeps itself rolling, by rumours and gossip and sometimes media coverage.

 How to Plan Your Guerrilla Campaign?

 Every form of guerrilla advertising has its perks and risks.
 That’s why the most effective campaigns aren’t confined to one form, they cross-over where it’s the best fit.
 Large companies go as far as merging guerrilla advertising with conventional marketing channels.
 They do that by creating the guerrilla campaign in several locations at the same time and then covering the campaigns and broadcasting them as normal ads to show their creativity on a massive scale.
 This doesn’t necessarily defeat the purpose, that is being cost-effective, because every penny spent will be worth it.
 Most companies can’t afford this tactic and need to plan their funds and approach a little more surgically.